 The Hundredorum Rolls of 1273 include: Robert de Linccolne in Nottinghamshire; and Richard de Linccolne in Huntingdonshire.
 Hugh de Lyncoln, fiscatar, was a Freemen of York, 3 Edward II (during the third year's reign of Edward II.)
 Daniel de Lyncoln was listed in the Writs of Parliament of 1324 and the Yorkshire Poll Tax Rolls of 1379 list Adam de Lincoln.

 Early History of the Lincurn family

-Another 207 words (15 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincurn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lincurn research.
+Another 91 words (6 lines of text) covering the years 1637, 1622, 1690 and 1637 are included under the topic Early Lincurn History in all our PDF Extended History products and printed products wherever possible.

 Lincurn Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Lincurn have been found, including Lincoln, Lincolne, Lincorne and others.